 Applying for disability is a big decision when diagnosed with cancer and also a very personal one.
 Many people feel up to working throughout their treatment plan; others cannot work from the day of diagnosis.

 Secondly, think about applying for social security disability (SSDI); the caveat with SSDI is that you will not see any payments until six months AFTER social security decides you are disabled and unable to work.
-For example if you are diagnosed in July, but continue working until May, Social Security will count MAY as the date you were disabled and you will not receive disability payments until December.
+For example, if you are diagnosed in July, but continue working until May, Social Security will count MAY as the date you were disabled and you will not receive disability payments until December.
 Obviously SSDI is not a short-term solution; but if you have paid into the system and meet qualifications, it can offer substantial financial resources down the line.

 To apply for either SSI or SSDI, the fastest method is through their website, www.ssa.gov.
 You can also call 800.772.1213 to initiate your application.

 If you need further legal information, contact the Cancer Legal Resource Center.
 The CLRC can provide legal assistance and direct you to local legal resources that may be available.
-Another valuable resource for navigating legal, work and insurance concerns is Triage Cancer.
+Another valuable resource for navigating legal, work, and insurance concerns is Triage Cancer.

-Cancer and Careers is a great resource for all things employment related, including issues encountered when working during treatment or getting back to work after an absence for treatment.
-They also have resources for coworkers and managers to help them support the patient and understand the laws related to cancer patient rights, discrimination, privacy and benefits.
+Cancer and Careers is a great resource for all things employment-related, including issues encountered when working during treatment or getting back to work after an absence for treatment.
+They also have resources for coworkers and managers to help them support the patient and understand the laws related to cancer patient rights, discrimination, privacy, and benefits.

-Getting Life insurance After a Cancer Diagnosis
+Getting Life Insurance After a Cancer Diagnosis

 Accessing life insurance is not out of the question after a cancer diagnosis, but it will require some extra legwork and effort on your part.
 Due to a pre-existing cancer diagnosis, you will likely be subject to higher premiums for life insurance.
-However, the longer you are cancer free, the more likely it is that your premiums won't be as high.
+However, the longer you are cancer-free, the more likely it is that your premiums won't be as high.

 If you are still working, you can look into options through your employer for group life insurance; especially if it is near the open enrollment period.
 Finally, you can always contact a broker (ask people who you know!) and see what they will do to work with you.
-The cost may be high, but if you have family to plan for, this may outweigh the cost of the plan.
+The cost may be high, but if you have a family to plan for, this may outweigh the cost of the plan.
 You may also want to consult with the Cancer Legal Resource Center if you feel you are being unfairly denied life insurance options.

 Every individual should have a will.
 Without one, any assets or property you own could become the property of the state in the event of your death.
 It is important to talk to an attorney who specializes in estate planning who can help you understand the various ways to spell out what you want in a will.
 If you need help accessing legal assistance, contact the Cancer Legal Resource Center or call your local law school as many have legal aid clinics.
 Your social worker can also help you find legal resources.